-1) High School Diploma Meet the statutorily defined diploma credit and curricular requirements of one of the following: Indiana Diploma Designation: General Indiana Diploma Designation: Core 40 Indiana Diploma Designation: Academic Honors Indiana Diploma Designation: Technical Honors Note that students with an IEP are not required to meet locally required credits beyond state requirements.
+Graduation Requirements Graduation Pathway Options 1) High School Diploma Meet the statutorily defined diploma credit and curricular requirements of one of the following: Indiana Diploma Designation: General Indiana Diploma Designation: Core 40 Indiana Diploma Designation: Academic Honors Indiana Diploma Designation: Technical Honors Note that students with an IEP are not required to meet locally required credits beyond state requirements.
 2) Learn and Demonstrate Employability Skills (Students must complete at least one) Learn employability skills standards through locally developed programs.
 Employability skills are demonstrated by one the following: • Project-Based Learning Experience; OR • Service-Based Learning Experience; OR • Work-Based Learning Experience.

-3) Postsecondary-Ready Competencies (Students must complete at least one) Honors Diploma: Fulfill all requirements of either the Academic or Technical Honors diploma; OR ACT: College-ready benchmarks of English(18) Reading (22) Math (22) Science (23); OR SAT: College-ready benchmarks of ERW (480) Math (530); OR ASVAB: Earn at least a minimum AFQT score to qualify for placement into one of the branches of the US military; OR State- and Industry-recognized Credential or Certification; OR Federally-recognized Apprenticeship; OR Career-Technical Education Concentrator: Must earn a C average in at least two non-duplicative advanced courses (courses beyond an introductory course) within a particular program or program of study; OR AP/Dual Credit: Must earn a C average or higher in at least three courses; OR Locally created pathway that meets the framework from and earns the approval of the State Board of Education. (none have been created at this time) College-ready benchmarks set by the ACT and College Board for the current school year.
+3) Postsecondary-Ready Competencies (Students must complete at least one) ACT: College-ready benchmarks of English(18) Reading (22) Math (22) Science (23); OR SAT: College-ready benchmarks of ERW (480) Math (530); OR SAT: College-ready benchmarks of the US military; OR ASVAB: Earn at least a minimum AFQT score to qualify for placement into one of the branches of the US military; OR State- and Industry-recognized Apprenticeship; OR Career-Technical Education Concentrator: Must earn a C average in at least two non-duplicative advanced courses (courses beyond an introductory course) within a particular program or program of study; OR AP/Dual Credit: Must earn a C average or higher in at least three courses; OR Locally created pathway that meets the framework from and earns the approval of the State Board of Education. (none have been created at this time) College-ready benchmarks set by the ACT and College Board for the current school year.
 These scores are fluid and subject to change.
-If using AP/Dual Credit, either: 1 of the 3 courses must be in core content area OR all 3 must be part of a defined curricular sequence.
+If using AP/Dual Credit, either: 1 of the 3 courses must be in core content area OR all 3 must be part of a defined curricular sequence. --

-DUAL-CREDIT ENROLLMENT & AP (ADVANCED PLACEMENT) COURSE ENROLLMENT
+15. DUAL-CREDIT ENROLLMENT & AP (ADVANCED PLACEMENT) COURSE ENROLLMENT

-If a student takes a course on a college campus, it is the student's responsibility to provide the guidance office with an official college transcript if the student wishes the class to be counted as high school credit as well as college credit.
+\If a student takes a course on a college campus, it is the student's responsibility to provide the guidance office with an official college transcript if the student wishes the class to be counted as high school credit as well as college credit.

-See the guidance office and BCHS school administration for further details on dual credit and AP courses.
+\See the guidance office and BCHS school administration for further details on dual credit and AP courses.

-SECTION 504 POLICY
+16. SECTION 504 POLICY